MicrosoftDocs/visualstudio-docs/mac/set-startup-projects.md

 ---
 # How to: Set multiple startup projects

-Visual Studio for Mac allows you to specify how more than one project is started when you debug or run your solution.
+Visual Studio for Mac allows you to specify that more than one project should be started when you debug or run your solution.

 ## To set multiple startup projects